Putnam-Lab/CBLS_Wetlab/CBLS_Wetlab_Protocols/README.md

 The blue tanks houses the corals which needs regular feeding and maintenance.
 The corals are fed every week and the tanks are cleaned along with the corals.

-Note: For more information about the tanks, its working, cleaning and troubleshooting look [here](https://github.com/Putnam-Lab/CBLS_Wetlab/blob/a1f1c11a7e67a65b3d51d5bcb837b07c02263785/CBLS_Wetlab_Protocols/CBLS-Tank-Systems-Information.md)
+Note: For more detailed information about all the tanks, its working, cleaning and troubleshooting look [here](https://github.com/Putnam-Lab/CBLS_Wetlab/blob/a1f1c11a7e67a65b3d51d5bcb837b07c02263785/CBLS_Wetlab_Protocols/CBLS-Tank-Systems-Information.md)

  **5. Display Tank**